 “We know that the best care happens when the team surrounding the patient is working together,” says Dr. Janz.
 “We hope that patients and health care providers will find these new tools valuable in building skills, confidence, and stronger connections in managing chronic pain together in Kootenay Boundary”.

 Explore Patient Resources > | Explore Health Care Provider Resources >

 Calling all local health care providers: Managing Chronic Pain Together: A Toolkit for Patients + Practitioners is a booklet to support shared discussion on pain management, strategies + therapies, and resources.
 It's available at no cost to all primary care, specialist, and allied health practitioners in our region.
 Follow the provider resources link above to order professionally printed copies for your clinic.

 The Kootenay Boundary Shared Care Chronic Pain project is aimed at strengthening a regional care continuum for patients with chronic pain and improving access to multidisciplinary care in our rural communities.
 The initiative is delivered through the Kootenay Boundary Division of Family Practice with funding and support from Shared Care, a joint committee of the BC Ministry of Health and Doctors of BC.

-With appreciation to the project steering committee: Dr. Rodica Janz, Dr. Sri Kollipara, Lorraine Walton Saliken, Jan Summersides, Dr. Jesse Thompson, Dr. Mark Szynkaruk, Dr. Kamyar Ghaffari, Dr. Matthew Halstead, Dr. Phil Malpass, Dr. Seth Bitting, Natasha Edney, Diane Shendruk, Michaela Swan
+With appreciation to the project steering committee (members as at June 2021): Dr. Rodica Janz, Dr. Sri Kollipara, Lorraine Walton Saliken, Jan Summersides, Dr. Jesse Thompson, Dr. Mark Szynkaruk, Dr. Kamyar Ghaffari, Dr. Matthew Halstead, Dr. Phil Malpass, Dr. Seth Bitting, Natasha Edney, Diane Shendruk, Michaela Swan

 Questions or feedback?
 Get in touch at firstname.lastname@example.org.